Plus500 vs XM Group Comparison

 How do Plus500 and XM Group differ in terms of minimum deposit?
 What about average spreads and funding options?

 Plus500 requires a minimum deposit of €100, while XM Group requires a minimum deposit of $5.
-From our testing we found Plus500 offers spreads of 0.6 (as of Aug 2018), while XM Group offers spreads of 1.6 (Aug 2020).
-Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where XM Group supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+From our testing we found Plus500 offers spreads of 0.8 (August 2021), while XM Group offers spreads of 1.6.
+Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where XM Group supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).

-Which brokers offers more tradeable asset classes, Plus500 or XM Group?
+Which broker offers more tradeable asset classes, Plus500 or XM Group?

-Plus500 offers a more diverse selection of investment options than XM Group allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Plus500 has 2800, compared to 1372 from XM Group.
+Plus500 offers a more diverse selection of investment options than XM Group allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, ETF and U.S. Stocks (CFD)..
+Neither have Spread Betting Looking at total tradeable symbols, Plus500 has 2800, compared to 1429 from XM Group.